 - Get the seasonal flu vaccine.

-All volunteers are given either a smock or UH volunteer polo shirt to wear.
+All volunteers are given either a smock or volunteer polo shirt to wear.
 This and your ID badge must be worn at all times.

 Frequently Asked Questions